Medical Director, Women's Heart Program

 Don't be too hard on yourself.
 It's quite possible that you're experiencing some depression, which is very common after a heart attack.
-In fact, up to 65 percent of people experience depressive symptoms after a heart attack, with 15 percent to 22 percent being diagnosed with major depression.
+In fact, 20 to 30 percent of cardiac patients suffer from depression.

 Depression is a serious disease on its own.
 But in someone with heart disease, it becomes even more worrisome.
 Numerous studies show that people who have both are more likely to have another heart attack or to die from heart disease than someone without depression.
 Conversely, treating depression in people who have had a recent heart attack can reduce those risks.
 In one study, treatment with antidepressants reduced the risk of cardiovascular deaths, nonfatal heart attacks and all deaths by 43 percent in people with post-heart attack depression.